 Oh, and it has free-wifi.
 Very important.

-So how exactly do you get from Point A to Point B in Croatia, do you ask?
+So how exactly do you get between all the incredible destinations in Croatia, do you ask?

 How about a road trip?!

-Taking a Croatian road trip is the premier way to get around the country.
+Taking a Croatia road trip is the premier way to get around the country.
 Yes, Croatia has an extensive bus system, but there’s really nothing like the freedom that renting a car or RV will bring you.

 More than just a way to get around, renting a car will also be one of the more memorable things to do in Croatia.

 Any beach bum worth their salt knows that the beaches of Croatia’s Adriatic coast are reason enough to travel to the country.
 A Croatia island hopping trip should be at the top of any traveler’s bucketlist.